 Take your medicine

-Taking your medication and finishing all of them is the best way to protect yourself and others from TB.
-When you stop treatment early or miss doses, TB bacteria have a chance to develop mutations (changes) that allow them to survive despite you taking TB medication.
+Taking your medicine and finishing all of it is the best way to protect yourself and others from TB.
+When you stop treatment early or miss doses, TB bacteria have a chance to develop mutations (changes) that allow them to survive despite you taking TB medicine.
 These drug-resistant strains are much more difficult to treat.

 Healthy eating and exercise

 As well as taking your medicine, you can help your body fight the infection by eating healthy foods, getting enough sleep and exercise.
 Many people lose weight because of the infection.
 If you are losing too much weight, eat balanced meals with enough protein and calories to help you keep weight on.

 Mental health and wellbeing

 People often feel embarrassed about having TB and worry that other people will find out about it.
 It's also easy to feel isolated and alone because you can't go to work, school or public places until you can no longer infect other people.
-If you are feeling depressed or have a low mood, tell your doctor or phone or text 1737 to talk to a counsellor for free any time day or night.
+If you are feeling depressed or have a low mood, tell your doctor or call or text 1737 to talk to a counsellor for free any time day or night.

 Reduce the spread

 It usually takes a few weeks of treatment before you're not infectious (able to spread TB to other people).
 In the first 3–4 weeks, you can reduce the spread of infection by:

 - staying home and not going to work or school